Irish Civil War: The opposing forces

-By contrast, the Free State government managed to expand its forces dramatically after the start of the war.
+By contrast, the Free State army funded by the British managed to expand its forces dramatically after the start of the war.
 Collins and his commanders were able to build up an army that could overwhelm their opponents in the field.
 British supplies of artillery, aircraft, armoured cars, machine guns, small arms and ammunition were of much help to pro-Treaty forces.
 The British delivered for instance, over 27,000 rifles, 250 machine guns and eight 18-pounder artillery pieces to the pro-treaty forces between the outbreak of the Civil War and September 1922.
 The National Army amounted to 14,000 men by August 1922, was 38,000 strong by the end of 1922, and by the end of the war had grown to 55,000 men and 3,500 officers, far in excess of what the Irish state would need to maintain in peacetime.

-Like the Anti-Treaty IRA, the Free State's National Army was initially rooted in the IRA that fought against the British.
+The Free State army was able to absorb experienced soldiers from the recently disbanded Irish regiments in the British army.
+These soldiers provided invaluable specialist skills for the new army.Like the Anti-Treaty IRA, the Free State's National Army was initially rooted in the IRA that fought against the British.
 Collins' most ruthless officers and men were recruited from the Dublin Active Service Unit (the elite unit of the IRA's Dublin Brigade) and from Collins' Intelligence Department and assassination unit, The Squad.
 In the new National Army, they were known as the Dublin Guard.
 Towards the end of the war, they were implicated in some notorious atrocities against anti-treaty guerrillas in County Kerry.
 Up to the outbreak of Civil War, it had been agreed that only men with service in the IRA could be recruited into the National Army.
 However, once the war began, all such restrictions were lifted.
 A 'National Call to Arms' issued on 7 July for recruitment on a six-month basis brought in thousands of new recruits.
 Many of the new army's recruits were veterans of the British Army in World War I, where they had served in disbanded Irish regiments of the British Army.
 Many others were raw recruits without any military experience.
 The fact that at least 50% of the other ranks had no military experience in turn led to ill-discipline becoming a major problem.